GeekZoneHQ/web/readme.md

 ```
 ##### Windows 10

-1. Follow the instructions in the Docker documentation https://docs.docker.com/desktop/windows/install/; the installation varies depending on the Windows 10 edition.
+1. Follow the instructions in the [Docker documentation](https://docs.docker.com/desktop/windows/install/); the installation varies depending on the Windows 10 edition.
 2. Right-click on the Docker icon in the system tray, and `Switch to Linux Containers` if Docker Desktop is set to Windows Containers.

 ### 2. Run the containers